joker-b/kbImport/README.md

 * **WD Wireless Pro** auto-backup: about 5 minutes, or about 40MB/s + renaming pass 28sec ("486MB/sec") or in total about 36MB/s
 * **Chromebook Pixel 2013** running Gallium:
 * To External SSD: 14.05 Mb/s using the internal card reader
+* **Chromebook Pixel 2013** running Ubuntu:
+* To External SSD: 13.97 Mb/s using the internal card reader

 Mounting Drives on the Pi
 ----------